MikeBishop/http-misc-extensions/draft-bishop-httpbis-extended-settings.md

 ## EXTENDED_SETTINGS Frame  {#settings-frame}

 The EXTENDED_SETTINGS frame (type=0xTBD1) conveys configuration parameters that affect how endpoints communicate, such as preferences and constraints on peer behavior which occur in a form other than a 32-bit value.
-The EXTENDED_SETTINGS frame is also used to acknowledge the receipt of those parameters.
 Individually, an EXTENDED_SETTINGS parameter can also be referred to as a "setting".

 EXTENDED_SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which are used by the receiving peer.
 However, a negotiation